openlab-at-city-tech/openlab/wp-content/plugins/link-library/readme.txt

 == Changelog ==

+= 5.9.15.7 =
+* Added class around RSS inline feed items date to be able to hide it

+= 5.9.15.6 =
+* Fix dismissal of message introduced in previous update

+= 5.9.15.5 =
+* Added admin message for 6.0 release target date and latest beta

 = 5.9.15.4 =
 * Small change to link exporter to make it compatible with Link Library for those preferring to export and re-import links than upgrading links in place